MarketSquare/robotframework-style-guide/guides/style_guide.md

    Set Test Documentation    ${documentation}
 ```

-Here, column titles for the [Tags] and [Documentation] are surrounded with square brackets to resemble the Settings
+Column titles for the [Tags] and [Documentation] are surrounded with square brackets to resemble the Settings
 syntax.
 This is to distinguish them from the test data.

 #### Test Template in the ***Test Cases*** section.